viperclio/imageCompare/README.md

 # imageCompare
-Light and fast only 3kb before/after plugin with no dependencies
+Light and fast only 3kb before/after image plugin with no dependencies